LabxSCUT/swan/README.rst

   There are numerous how-to tutorials on Youtube about how to import .vdi to VirtualBox, for example this one (https://www.youtube.com/watch?v=fLyriYu0lU0).
 Once the virtual machine is running, you can login with account: **user** and password: **user** and refer to the "README.rst" file on the desktop to proceed.
-The "action.log" file also contains full commands that required to setup SWAN on this virtual machine.
+The "action.log" file also contains full commands that required to setup SWAN on the virtual machine.

 EXECUTABLES
 ------------